 Yay for changing tables that can turn into chests of drawers when little ones graduate from nappies.

 A nursery with the next phase in mind

 For little ones that grow up so fast, here are two rooms designed to last.
-Gender-neutral colors, extendable beds and other smart ideas will see little ones through many milestones and can be easily reused if baby #2 comes along.
+Gender-neutral colours, extendable beds and other smart ideas will see little ones through many milestones, and can be easily reused if baby #2 comes along.

-Even if the circus tent ceiling doesn’t stay in town forever, white or pine furniture (including an extendable bed) will always look great, no matter what color ends up on the walls next.
+Even if the circus tent ceiling doesn’t stay in town forever, white or pine furniture (including an extendable bed) will always look great, no matter what colour ends up on the walls next.